Predicting Shallow Water Dynamics using Echo-State Networks with Transfer Learning: Conclusions

+{\colb Reservoir computing has been applied to much more complex fluid dynamical models, such as a realistic low-resolution weather prediction model \cite{arcomano2020machine} and the 2D Boussinesq equations \cite{pasch20}.
+Therefore, we expect that reservoir computing can be applied to a 2D shallow-water model as well.
+However, it might be beneficial to combine the reservoir computing ML model with Principal Component Analysis (PCA) to extract the leading Empirical Orthogonal Functions in a suitable basis and, thus, reduce the dimensionality of the data (see e.g. \cite{pasch20}).
+Time-dependent coefficients of principal components can then be arranged as a one-dimensional array, and the same reservoir computing formalism (as discussed in this paper) can be applied to these coefficients.
+An alternative Machine Learning approach would be to apply the encoder/decoder combination to the solution of the 2D SWE to reduce the dimensionality of the data. }

 Performance of the ESN deteriorates for initial conditions with "shift" in the averaged water height or velocity.
 Therefore, it is essential to utilize transfer learning to update the ESN model for a parameter regime which is not consistent with the training data.
-Here we were able to successfully use very small dataset (single trajectory on $t \in [0,2]$) to update the output matrix $W_{out}$ and significantly improve predictions generated by the ESN.
-Predictions can be further improved by using larger transfer learning datasets with several concatenated trajectories.
-Since such trajectories can be generated in parallel, this does not significantly increase the computational time for the transfer learning step.
-Our approach significantly accelerates generating "prediction" trajectories.
+Here we were able to successfully use a small dataset (single trajectory on $t \in [0,10]$) to update the output matrix $W_{out}$ and significantly improve predictions generated by the ESN.
+Even transfer learning on $t \in [0,2]$ leads to significant improvement. {\colb The transfer learning approach discussed here works well for "shifts" in the initial averaged water height within $\pm$10\%.
+The transfer learning algorithm requires larger transfer learning datasets $\bX^*$ for larger "shifts" in the water height.
+However, such datasets can consist of multiple trajectories with random initial conditions (generated with the same "shifted" averaged water height $h_0$) and, thus, can be generated in parallel.
+We also would like to comment that the performance of the transfer learning is less sensitive to "shifts" in the averaged initial velocity.} In general, predictions can be improved by using larger transfer learning datasets with several concatenated trajectories.
+Since such trajectories can be generated in parallel, this does not significantly increase the data-generating time for the transfer learning step.
+Our approach significantly accelerates generating ``prediction'' trajectories.
 The resulting algorithm (including generating data for transfer learning and updating the output matrix) is approximately 5-8 times faster than direct numerical simulations.
+This is due to a larger sampling and prediction time-step, $\Delta t$.
 Results presented here imply that the dynamics of the shallow water equations depends on the ambient large-scale parameters in a continuous fashion.
 Moreover, small changes in the ambient parameters probably correspond to relatively small changes in trajectories and, therefore, small changes in the output matrix $W_{out}$.
-Therefore, the transfer learning approach may not be suitable for system near bifurcation points since the model's behavior typically changes drastically during a bifurcation.
-This will be investigated in a subsequent paper.